Valley Health Offers Prevention & Treatment

 either a benign condition or cancer.
 A diagnosis is confirmed with a sample

 of abnormal breast tissue (biopsy) examined under a microscope.
+Most breast

-checked regularly and to report any breast lump or change to your healthcare provider.
+regularly and to report any breast lump or change to your healthcare provider.

 Valley Health Breast Center